ornl-ssd/python-dev-env/_episodes/03-pydev.md

 <img src="{{ site.github.url }}/fig/03-pydev-editor.png">

-Notice there is syntax highlighting (color coding of keywords and strings), and also the there is an asterisk `*` next to the name of the module in the editor tab.
+Notice there is syntax highlighting (color coding of keywords and strings), and also the there is an asterisk (`*`) next to the name of the module in the editor tab.
 This indicates that the file has been modified and needs to be saved.
+On the right hand edge of the editor, there is a outline view of the code.
+The blue box represents the total extent of the code.
+Python statments, syntax errors, and the current insertion point are all shown pictorially in the outline view.
+At the bottom of the editor are three status fields.
+The first shows permissions for the file being edited (`Writable`, `Read Only`, etc.).
+The second shows the edit mode (`Insert` or `Overwrite`) which can be changed by double clicking on the field.
+The last field shows the line and character position of the insertion point.

+See the [PyDev Manual](http://www.pydev.org/manual.html) for complete details on how to use the editor.

 ### Running My Program